FoxtrotEverchosen/stock-market/README.md

 - No authentication - endpoints are open.
 Production would require at minimum some kind of API key validation.

 - Single Redis instance - Redis itself is a single point of failure in this setup.
 Production would use Redis Sentinel or Redis Cluster for high availability at the data layer too.

+- The `proxy_next_upstream` in nginx retries failed requests on the other instance.
+If a buy/sell Lua script completes successfully but the response doesn't reach nginx before the instance dies, nginx could retry the request on the other instance, executing the trade twice.
+This is an inherent trade-off between availability and exactly-once delivery.